About

 Welcome to our website – we are all very proud of our school, having served the families of the City of Casey since 1990.
 Our school motto is ‘Learning for Life’ and to that end we offer a very broad range of curriculum programs so as to ensure that all of our students have the very best opportunity to make the most of their interests and talents.

 As you navigate our website you will see enthusiastic students fully engaged in a wide variety of activities – and it is that engagement and the success that comes with it that we especially cherish at our school.
-There is something for everyone at Berwick Lodge and it is a privilege and honour for me to be the founding principal of this wonderful centre of learning.
+There is something for everyone at Berwick Lodge and it is a privilege and honour for me to be the principal of this wonderful centre of learning.

 Berwick Lodge Primary School

 Berwick Lodge Primary School was established in 1990 in the South Eastern Growth corridor of Melbourne.
-The initial enrolment of 200 pupils quickly grew and has remained at the current population of over 600.
+The initial enrolment of 200 pupils quickly grew and has remained at the current population of over 500.
 Our school logo depicts the Helmeted Honey Eater – regarded as Australia’s rarest bird species, with one of its three acknowledged remaining habitats being on the eastern border of the City of Casey.

 Values